LouisRustenholz/LouisRustenholz.github.io/_pages/outreach.md

 problems and write their solutions, before writing reviews on that of other teams.
-During the tournaments, the students present their results to a jury and criticize the work of other teams during a debate.
+During the tournaments, the students present their results to a jury and criticise the work of other teams during a debate.

 I chaired the national organisation committee of the TFJM in